mkorz/LastPassRecovery/README.md

 #### Info

-Imagine you set up a [LastPass](https://www.lastpass.com) account, created a fairly complicated password, installed LastPass extension, saved the password for convenience there (bad idea) and a week later you realized that you no longer can recall your master password.
+Imagine you set up a [LastPass](https://www.lastpass.com) account, created a fairly complicated password, installed LastPass extension, saved the password for convenience (bad idea) and a week later you realized that you no longer can recall your master password.

 This happened to a friend of mine, whom I introduced to LastPass.
 We tried to reset their password but it did not work.